 Iran's Rouhani says national currency's fall is temporary - TV

-Iranian authorities said last week that the country's oil revenues have dropped to $8.9 billion in the year to March, from $119 billion in 2011, Iranian media reported.
-Already strained by U.S. sanctions, Iran's economy has further deteriorated during the coronavirus outbreak.
-Iran is one of the worst-affected countries in the Middle East with 209,970 infected cases and 9,863 deaths, according to Iran's health ministry.
-(Writing by Parisa Hafezi Editing by Alexandra Hudson)
+Iranian authorities said last week the country's oil revenues fell to $8.9 billion in the year to March, versus $119 billion in 2011, Iranian media reported.
+Iran is one of the countries in the Middle East worst affected by the pandemic, with 209,970 infections and 9,863 deaths, Iran's health ministry said.

 - READ MORE ON: